 This four-day program, to be held in Santa Fe, New Mexico, will convene a diverse group of professionals from a wide range of geographic regions to share their knowledge and experience on the state of the art of earthen heritage study and conservation.

-This program, which awards a master's degree in Archaeological and Ethnographic Conservation is a partnership of the Cotsen Institute of Archaeology at UCLA and the J. Paul Getty Trust.
+This program, which awards a master's degree in Conservation of Cultural Heritage is a partnership of the Cotsen Institute of Archaeology at UCLA and the J. Paul Getty Trust.

 This project seeks to improve urban conservation practice within Southeast Asia by offering a series of short, intensive, and practical courses for Malaysian urban planners and architects that emphasize internationally recognized urban conservation planning methodologies, including tools and techniques employed in the context of conservation and planning.